Ahmadam37/javaScriptGuide/README.md

 I hope this helps!

- /* Also I have read the book of JON DUCKETT for JavaScript and i will write the summry of it in this repo */
+ /* Also, I have read the book of Jon Duckett for JavaScript and I will write the summary of it in this repo. */